In this section you will find information including:

 Dinner Plain Sled Dog Tours

 Is a fantastic and free activity for children, teenagers and adults alike.
 All you need is a toboggan and some snow and off you go!
-There is a toboggan run which is called 'The Peashooter' located next to the Cobungra Platter Ski Run at the Scrubbers End Overnight Carpark.
+There is a toboggan run at Cobungra Platter at the Scrubbers End Overnight Carpark.
 You can check the status of the toboggan run here Dinner Plain snow report

 Is a great way to explore Dinner Plain and its surroundings.
 Snowshoes are available for hire from Hoys Ski Hire in Dinner Plain.